cdeccio/byu-cs460-f2024/12-hw-app-layer/README.md

 provide a brief but specific explanation.

- 1. With SMTP, who initiates the SMTP conversation - client or server?
+ 40. With SMTP, who initiates the SMTP conversation - client or server?
- 2. What command does the client use to introduce itself?
+ 41. What command does the client use to introduce itself?
- 3. What command does the client use to send the actual email headers and message body?
+ 42. What command does the client use to send the actual email headers and message body?
- 4. How does the client indicate to the server that it is done sending the email message?
+ 43. How does the client indicate to the server that it is done sending the email message?
- 5. What numerical response codes did the server return for the `MAIL FROM`, `RCPT TO`, `DATA`, and `QUIT` commands?
+ 44. What numerical response code did the server return for the `MAIL FROM`, and `RCPT TO` commands?
+ 45. What numerical response code did the server return for the `QUIT` command?
- 6. Briefly describe the makeup of image attachment in the second email, as seen "on the wire".
+ 46. What is the makeup of the image attachment in the second email, as seen "on the wire".
- 7. What must the server do to display the image properly?
+ 47. What must a client do to display the image properly?